 - The Cuba Trade Act (H.R.
 3238): Sponsored by Congressman Tom Emmer (R-MN) and Congresswoman Kathy Castor (D-FL), this bill would eliminate the embargo with Cuba and establish normalized relationships.

-NTA annually participates at Destination Capitol Hill in partnership with the U.S. Travel Association and Destination Marketing Association International.
-The March 28–29, 2017, event brings travel leaders from across the country to Washington, D.C., to educate policymakers about the power of travel.
-The program combines a legislative day with advocacy training, guest speakers and peer-to-peer networking.
+NTA annually participates at Destination Capitol Hill in partnership with the U.S. Travel Association, Destinations International and other sponsoring partners.
+The March 19-20, 2024, event will bring travel leaders from across the country to Washington, D.C., to educate policymakers about the power of travel.
+The program combines a legislative day with advocacy training, guest speakers, and peer-to-peer networking.

 - What NTA does is provide the right buyers.
 They provide the right people who make decisions.
 This is what makes this organization one I can’t afford to take off my list.
 John Stachnik CTP, Mayflower Tours, NTA member since 1979

 - I came to NTA to build a business, and that’s exactly what it did for us, as sales came in.
 For me, it’s the only outlet for new ideas.
 Matthew Squire, Select Travel Service (UK), NTA member since 2002

 - The No. 1 member benefit of NTA has to be all the great professional and personal connections we’ve made over the past decade.
 Taunya Wolfe Finn, CTP, Wolfe Adventures & Tours, NTA member since 2005

 - We have not found a more reliable, more profitable or more consistent tourism venue in which to acquire new business than NTA.
 Diane Hohnstein, Hospitality Management Services, NTA member since 1999